ankitadutta2000/ankitadutta2000/README.md

 - 👋 Hi, I’m Ankita Dutta
+- 🏢 I'm a Scholar Trainee at Wipro.
 - 👀 I’m interested in Java
 - 🌱 I’m currently pursuing BCA and looking for a job in IT Sector
 - 📫 How to reach me?
 Mail me @duttaankita112233@gmail.com
-- Connect me on LinkedIn @ankita2000
+- 👥 Connect me on LinkedIn @ankita2000

 <!---
 ankitadutta2000/ankitadutta2000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.